top of page

 Dissertation Project

 My dissertation investigates how Hong Kongers, both in the city and across the diaspora, use money as a symbolic, emotional, and relational tool to navigate the aftermath of the 2019 protests.
-Drawing on over 170 in-depth interviews, 180 event observations, and digital content analysis conducted in Hong Kong and Canada, the study offers a transnational perspective on how political aspirations and belongings unfold in unexpected terrains.
+Drawing on over 170 in-depth interviews, 180 event observations, and digital content analysis conducted in Hong Kong and Canada, the study offers a transnational perspective on how political aspirations and belongings unfold and evolve in unexpected ways.

 Pamela P Tsui

-@2025 by Pamela P. Tsui.
+@2026 by Pamela P. Tsui.
 All Rights Reserved.

 bottom of page